Dendropsophus marmoratus

-Dendropsophus marmoratus (the marmorea frog) is a species of frog in the family Hylidae.
+Dendropsophus marmoratus (the marmorea frog or South American bird poop frog) is a species of frog in the family Hylidae.

-It is found in the Amazon rainforest and montane forests in the eastern piedmont, in Bolivia, Brazil, Colombia, Ecuador (Morona Santiago, Napo, Orellana, Pastaza, and Sucumbíos provinces), French Guiana, Guyana, Peru, Suriname, and Venezuela.
+It is found in the Amazon rainforest and montane forests in the eastern piedmont in Bolivia, Brazil, Colombia, Ecuador (Morona Santiago, Napo, Orellana, Pastaza, and Sucumbíos provinces), French Guiana, Guyana, Peru, Suriname, and Venezuela.

 Its natural habitats are subtropical or tropical moist lowland forests, intermittent freshwater marshes, and heavily degraded former forest.

-"Marmoratus" in Latin means "marble," perhaps referring to the dorsal coloring pattern.
-It is threatened by habitat loss.
+The species is threatened by habitat loss.

 Identification

-Coloration It is a medium frog of bronco color with dark mottled brown, green or reddish, English and yellow-orange finger membranes and white belly with black dots.
-None of the species near Dendropsophus marmoratus has this pattern of coloration, which makes it clearly distinguishable from other sympatric species.

-Size The snout–vent length in males averages 35.8 mm (range 29.8–41.5; n = 19), and in females the average is 47.7 mm (range 46.5–49.7; n = 5).
+Dendropsophus marmoratus is a medium-sized frog.
+The snout–vent length in males averages 35.8 mm with a range of 29.8–41.5 mm, and in females the average is 47.7 mm with a range of 46.5–49.7 mm.